Introduction: Solar Panel Monitoring Using Particle Photon

 In this project, the particle photon is interfaced with the voltage output pin of the solar panel, LM-35 temperature sensor and LDR sensor to monitor the power output, temperature and the incident light intensity respectively.
 A character LCD is also interfaced to the particle photon for real time display of the measured parameters.
-The Photon not only displays the measured parameters on the LCD screen, but also sends the measured values to the cloud server.
-For viewing the real-time data and logs sent by the board, the user needs to log in to the registered account from the Particle's official website.
+The Photon not only displays the measured parameters on the LCD screen, but also sends the measured values to the cloud server for viewing the real-time data.

 Step 1: Component Required